North Head Walk in Manly (Map and Highlights)

 Make your way through the little door inside this wall to continue on the main track.
 This part of the walk is called the Bluefish Track, which ends at Bluefish Drive on North Head.

-The Bluefish Track is an interesting trail through scenic bushland and swamp areas, with a few old military gun pits and observation posts to explore.
+The Bluefish Track is an interesting trail through scenic bushland and swamp areas.
+It includes a few old military gun pits and observation posts.

 Old Quarry Swamp along the Bluefish Track